 Preschool and kindergarten readiness is something that all parents worry about.
-Whether you are planning to homeschool or your child will be attending public or private school – these 10 skills are essential to the success of their long-term school career.
+Whether you are planning to homeschool or your child will be attending public or private school – these are 10 skills that every child should know before pre-k or kindergarten!

 As a Pre-K and Kindergarten teacher I saw so many children come into my classroom who had not been fully equipped for dealing with things on their own, without a parent.